 Okay… now back to Folk Art Enamel Paint by Plaid and Americana Gloss Enamels by DecoArt… I like the feel of these paints as I brush them on.
 They're really creamy and the colors are luscious.
 I came across this nice 32 color pack called One Stroke 4211 Folk Art Paint Value Pack- Enamels which is a great way to sample all the gorgeous enamel colors.

 I noticed that with both brands, the colors, as they dry, become a half shade darker than they appear in the bottle.
 So if you like a particular shade of pink as it looks in the bottle consider adding a touch of white to ensure it dries to the shade you like.

 Americana Gloss Enamels and Folk Art Enamel Paint come in many colors and can be intermixed to create new shades.
 Just don't mix the different brands together!
 I love how glossy and shiny they look after drying.
 The colors are really gorgeous.
 You can purchase individual bottles or packages with assorted colors.
-I purchased the Americana Gloss Enamels 34 Color Value Pack and it provided really great value!
+I purchased the Americana Gloss Enamels 34 Color Value Pack (see image above) and it provided really great value!

 The paints can be used on any slick surface such as glass or metal as well as other surfaces like terra cotta and canvas.
 It's important to remember to first wash smooth surfaces like glass or metal with warm soapy water, rinse thoroughly, dry and then wipe them down with rubbing alcohol.